wskoly/Task_Reminder/README.md

 # Features
 * Remind you on startup.
 * You can add new tasks.
-* You can view and existing tasks.
+* You can view and edit existing tasks.
 * You can checkout the task which is done.